 Every app that goes on Apple TV, Roku, Android TV, Samsung, or LG needs to pass that platform's review process.
 Apple's App Store review takes one to three weeks under normal conditions and longer during high-volume periods.
 Roku's channel certification process runs one to four weeks.
 Google Play review for Android TV typically takes one to two weeks.
 Samsung and LG have their own separate submission pipelines.

 These review cycles run in parallel if you submit simultaneously, but they are entirely outside your vendor's control.
 A realistic end-to-end timeline from contract signing to apps live across all major devices is 8 to 16 weeks for most broadcasters.
 Plan for that, not the setup-only figure.
+For the full sequence from content prep to going live, see our guide on how to start a streaming service.

 What Does a White-Label OTT Platform Actually Cost?